FrankYang7777/GQA-Transformers-Presentation/README.md

 Configurations: The experiments leveraged the T5.1.1 architecture implemented with JAX, Flax, and Flaxformer, evaluating both T5 Large and XXL configurations.

-Uptraining: Models were initialized from public T5.1.1 checkpoints and uptrained to use MQA or GQA structures.
+Uptraining: Models were initialized from public T5.1.1 checkpoints and uptrained to use MQA or GQA -structures.
 A key part of the process was the mean pooling of key and value heads into a single head for MQA, and into grouped heads for GQA, followed by additional pre-training using a fraction (5%) of the original pre-training compute.

 Data and Tasks: The datasets used for evaluation included CNN/Daily Mail, arXiv, PubMed, MediaSum, Multi-News for summarization, WMT 2014 English-to-German for translation, and TriviaQA for question answering.
 These datasets were chosen to cover a range of input lengths and complexities.

 ### 4.2 Main Results